 The solar-powered bicycle requires low maintenance, so this may be the form of transport that fits within your budget.
 It’s green and environmental-friendly, but best for traveling to places that are in short distances.
 It’s not suitable for traveling to places that are far off and will take lots of time.

-Why Would You Go for A Solar Powered Bicycle?
+Why Should You Choose a Solar Powered Bicycle?

 Just like any ordinary bicycle that offers the convenience of traveling from one place to another, it does not require insurance or license in most countries and in most cases, it helps improve your overall health as it involves exercising when you’re manually pedalling.